 The results have been tremendous.
 We grew 29% in the Canadian SME market at the close of our last fiscal year on March 31st.
 In addition, all three segments of our business Large Enterprise, SME and Consumer have contributed to Lenovo becoming number one in the PC business in Canada for the first time ever, according to the IDC.

-We started this journey in 2005, when Lenovo bought the assets of an IBM PC organization and in the last 14 years, we have never achieved number one status in a quarter of business.
+We started this journey in 2005 when Lenovo bought the assets of an IBM PC organization and in the last 14 years, we have never achieved the number one status in a quarter of business.
 As a result of years of efforts, we have just reached this milestone.

 What is the number one benefit of entrepreneurs using Lenovo?
 How can it help them run their business successfully?

 We have become very knowledgeable about the business community and can anticipate upcoming needs.
-That’s why we offer fast value though a diverse portfolio of devices and services.
-Our line of ThinkPads include leading technologies such as extended battery life (up to 15 hours), RapidCharge technology, and optional multi-touch screens.
+That’s why we offer fast value through a diverse portfolio of devices and services.
+Our line of ThinkPads includes leading technologies such as extended battery life (up to 15 hours), RapidCharge technology, and optional multi-touch screens.
 We have built on our ThinkPad legacy and have now introduced the ThinkBook – which serves small-to-medium businesses.
-We also go beyond personal PCs and offer datacenter, cloud, services and security solutions
+We also go beyond personal PCs and offer data center, cloud, services and security solutions

 Our security solutions are an area that we are really excited for at the moment!
 We recently launched a campaign for our ThinkShield with Olivia Munn, who happens to be a tech investor.
 With ThinkShield entrepreneurs can completely customize end-to-end protection that secures their business based on their specific needs.